Where To Camp In Jasper National Park

 Like Icefields campground, this amazing campground lies across the highway from the Columbia Icefields.
 Where else can you camp and have fantastic views of glaciers from your tent or trailer?

 While this 46-site campground is best suited for campers and trailers under 27 feet, you can also tent here.
-Keep in mind; you are close to an icefield, where the weather can be unpredictable.
+Keep in mind; it’s close to an icefield, where the weather is unpredictable.

 In July, I had camped when the day temperatures reached 36 Celsius (97F) and woke up the next morning shivering cold with snow on the ground.
 Prepare for drastic weather changes and bring a warm sleeping bag and layers because the glacier’s winds can be bitterly cold.